 World Relief is also engaged in advocacy for immigration and refugee policy.

 World Relief is a leader in the field of non-profit microfinance.
-Through locally governed microfinance institutions, we give small loans, training and support to hardworking individuals – mostly vulnerable women – ensnared by poverty.
+Through locally governed microfinance institutions, they give small loans, training and support to hardworking individuals – mostly vulnerable women – ensnared by poverty.

 As the world’s second largest and fastest growing criminal industry, human trafficking has led to the enslavement of nearly 27 million people around the world.
 To meet the demand in the United States, a person is trafficked over US borders every 10 minutes.